 Show your support for new laws

-Let’s change the laws for nature
+Let’s change our laws for nature

 We can secure strong new national laws that actually protect the environment.